Benchmarks

 - Genome: hg38 (24 chromosomes)

-- Files are sorted in genome order (required by bedtools)
+- Files are sorted in genome order

 Benchmark Execution